iGerman00/koutube/README.md

 It should work with music as well, that includes the horrid domain of `music.yt.igerman.cc` for easy replacement.

+## Caching
+This project uses a 7-day cache of every URL that it processes to avoid hammering YouTube.
+Subject to change.

 ## Installation

 To install yockstube, you need to have Node and [Cloudflare's wrangler tool](https://developers.cloudflare.com/workers/wrangler/) installed on your system.
 You also need to have a Cloudflare account and enabled Workers, as well as a [Workers KV database](https://developers.cloudflare.com/workers/wrangler/workers-kv/) in Cloudflare.